Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can eat the flesh of banana without peeling it.
+Jayesh is currently involved in a lawsuit against the writers of the 'Hokey Pokey' claiming that, in reality, Jayesh is what it is all about.

-Updated on: [17/8/2024]
+Updated on: [18/8/2024]
 <!-- #jokeEnd -->